 Do interspecific pollinator priority effects mediate fruit weight in different plant species with distinct floral structures?

 To identify pollinator priority effects in blueberry and raspberry, we subsetted each data set to only include fruit weights produced as a result of mixed pollinator visits (minimum two visits to flowers from both honeybees and stingless bees).
 We then categorised each fruit as a being produced from a flower initially visited by either a honeybee or a stingless bee.
 With this data structure, we specified linear mixed effect models (LMMs) to estimate fruit weight as a function of the initial floral visitor (honeybee or stingless bee; categorical) in a three-way interaction with the total number of floral visits (continuous) and ratio of honeybee to stingless bee visits (continuous).
 In the blueberry model, we included two crossed random effect terms (block and year; categorical) because visitation data were collected in the same orchard block across two growing years.
 In the raspberry model, we included one random effect term (block; categorical) as data were collected across multiple orchard blocks within the same growing year.
 We then conducted model selection on these models using the MuMIn package (v.X.X.X, Ref et al. XXXX) and found that, in both blueberry and raspberry, the best model for predicting fruit weight included the initial floral visitor, number of floral visits and their interaction.
 Accordingly, we present model-estimates and slope contrasts for these reduced models.
 To calculate slope contrasts (i.e., whether there was a significant difference in model-estimated slopes for fruit weight according to the identity of the initial visitor) we used emmeans (v.X.X.X, Ref et al. XXXX).
-Thus, evidence of a pollinator priority effect is indicated by a significant difference in the model-estimated slope for fruit weight as a function of the number of pollinator visits between the two initial visitor categories (i.e., honeybee or stingless bee).
+Thus, evidence of a pollinator priority effect is indicated by a significant difference in the model-estimated slope for fruit weight as a function of the number of pollinator visits between the two initial visitor categories (i.e., honeybee or stingless bee) or a signficant relationship with the initial visit duration.

 We specified all LMMs using the glmmTMB package (v.0.2.3, Brooks et al., 2017).
 For both intra- and interspecific priority effects analyses, we modelled fruit weight with a Gaussian distribution.
 We assessed model residuals using the DHARMa package (v.0.2.2, Hartig 2019).
 All analyses were conducted in R v3.5.1 (R Core Team, 2018).